-MC 450 (3) Special Projects in Mass Communications.
-Prerequisite: Consent of the instructor.
-Students develop and complete projects relating to one of the mass media.
+MC 450 (3) (S) Special Projects in Mass Communications.
+Prerequisite: MC 200, MC 201 and two (2) courses in the concentration.
+Students develop and complete projects related to the concentration areas.
 This project may take the form of a research paper or a production.